Protocatechuate 4,5-dioxygenase

-Thus, the two substrates of this enzyme are protocatechuate and O_{2}, whereas its product is 4-carboxy-2-hydroxymuconate semialdehyde.
+The two substrates of this enzyme are protocatechuic acid and oxygen.
+Its product is 4-carboxy-2-hydroxy-cis,cis-muconate 6-semialdehyde.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O_{2}.
 The systematic name of this enzyme class is protocatechuate:oxygen 4,5-oxidoreductase (decyclizing).
 Other names in common use include protocatechuate 4,5-oxygenase, protocatechuic 4,5-dioxygenase, and protocatechuic 4,5-oxygenase.
 This enzyme participates in benzoate degradation via hydroxylation and 2,4-dichlorobenzoate degradation.
 It employs one cofactor, iron.